- Cancer Information

 - relief that the person is no longer in pain

-- shocked that you feel relieved to be free of the burden of caring and can now make plans for your future
+- guilt that you feel relieved to be free of the burden of caring and can now make plans for your future

-- guilt about things you did or didn’t do, about not being there at the time of death, or about how you are feeling.
+- regret about things you did or didn’t do, about not being there at the time of death, or about how you are feeling